medizininformatik-initiative/torch/docs/implementation/data-extraction.md

 The extraction process is as follows:
 1. Merge extraction behaviour e.g. if multiple attribute groups extract the same attribute, the union of all extraction rules is applied.
-   Also hierarchical extraction is supported e.g. if a parent element is extracted the children elements don't need to be extracted explicitly.
+   Also, hierarchical extraction is supported, e.g. if a parent element is extracted the child elements don't need to be extracted explicitly.
 2. Evaluate FHIR Path expressions against the resources to extract the specified attributes.
 3. Write the extracted attributes to the output resources using HAPI Terser.